 - Finally, click on “Add” in the top-right corner, and your new VPN profile should be visible on OpenVPN Connection’s home screen.
-Now feel free to connect to the server you’ve just added.
+Feel free to connect to the server you’ve just added.
 And, keep in mind that you can repeat this procedure as many times as you like, adding new servers along the way.

-Method #3: Set Up & Configure a VPN on Windows Manually
+Method #3: Set up & Configure a VPN on Windows Manually

-Good to Know: If you decide to configure a VPN on Windows manually, you’ll get to either the PPTP or L2TP/IPSec protocol.
+If you decide to configure a VPN on Windows manually, you’ll get to either the PPTP or L2TP/IPSec protocol.
 We don’t recommend using PPTP, as this is the weakest VPN protocol, and it’s prone to security vulnerabilities.

 In case you don’t want to use a third-party VPN client, you can rely on Windows to set up and run your VPN connection.
 Keep in mind that you’ll need a VPN that supports this method, something like ExpressVPN, for example.

 - Once you get to your user account dashboard, select “Set Up Other Devices,” and then click on “Manual Configuration.”
 Double-check if you’ve chosen “PPTP & L2TP/IPSec” on the right side of the screen.
-Also, make sure to keep this page open in the background as we’ll need it soon enough.
+Also, make sure to keep this page open in the background, as we’ll need it soon enough.

 - Then, enter the desired server address – found on ExpressVPN’s website (on the page you’ve previously opened and now keeping in the background).
 Next, make sure to select “L2TP/IPSec with pre-shared key” in the “VPN Type” field.
-And finally, go with “12345678” for the “Pre-Shared Key.”
-Pick “User name and Password” in the “Type of Sign-In Info” field.
+And finally, go with “12345678” for the “Pre-shared key.”
+Pick “User name and Password” in the “Type of sign-in info” field.